fremantle-industries/tai/README.md

 |    gdax | btc_usd | buy_limit | 100.1 |  0.1 |  error | a6aa15bc-b271-486f-ab40-f9b35b2cd223 |           | 20 minutes ago |            |
 +---------+---------+-----------+-------+------+--------+--------------------------------------+-----------+----------------+------------+
 ```

-## Advisors

-Advisors are the brains of any `tai` application, they receive events such
-as order book changes or trades and can create, edit or cancel orders.
-They
-are intended to run without supervision to analyze and record data or execute
-trading strategies.

-Take a look at some of the [examples](./examples/advisors) to understand how to create advisors.

-## Configuration

-Each environment can have its own configuration.
-Take a look at the [example dev configuration](config/dev.exs.example)
-for available options.

 ## Debugging